Saint Luke's Kidney Transplant Program

 - Performed the first kidney transplant in the Kansas City metro area in 1969

-- Median wait time of 6 months, the shortest in the region
+- Among one of the shortest wait times in the region

 - The most experienced living donor program in the region